What is State Estimation in Robotics?

-Meet Pete Lommel who leads our State Estimation & Mapping team!
+Meet Pete Lommel , Senior Principal Engineer, who runs our State Estimation and Mapping team

 What excites you about the work you do with state estimation at Shield AI?

 Pushing the envelope.
 GPS-denied navigation and mapping have been an active research topic for years.
 Researchers have made great strides, and, building on top of that work, we are able to demonstrate really compelling autonomous capabilities.
 Of course, there is still much to be done.
 We are striving to achieve truly anytime, anywhere navigation and mapping capabilities.